 Calling all aspiring actors of Peking Opera!
 The Princeton University Summer 2019 Peking Opera Immersion Program in Shanghai (July 15-August 2, 2019) is OPEN for applications!
 Apply here.
 The Deadline is January 31, 2019.

-The program provides an unprecedented opportunity for Princeton students to engage in an intensive period of study and training in Chinese theater.
-It offers 3 weeks of intensive study and performance of the Northern style of Chinese drama (called “Peking Opera”) at the Shanghai Peking Opera Company (SPOC), based in Shanghai.
-Students can pick one Peking Opera specialty to concentrate on: Song, Speech/Acting, Dance, Combat/Acrobatics.
+The program provides an unprecedented opportunity for Princeton students to engage in three weeks of intensive study, training and performance of the Northern style of Chinese drama (called “Peking Opera”) at the Shanghai Peking Opera Company (SPOC) based in Shanghai.
+Students will be trained in all areas of Peking Opera performance-- Song, Speech/Acting, Dance, Combat/Acrobatics.

 Eligibility.
-All Princeton University undergraduates or graduate students in good standing, from any major or department, are eligible to apply.
+All Princeton University undergraduates and graduate students in good standing, from any major or department, are eligible to apply.
 Applicants must be highly motivated to study traditional Chinese opera and culture.
 Intermediate-level ability in modern Chinese language (Mandarin) is required.
 Normally, the minimum requirement for admission is two years of college-level instruction in Chinese before the start of the program; students with equivalent abilities are also eligible.